 Persistent educational challenges continue to affect the Hispanic community, however.
-Many college-bound Hispanic men and women come from low-income families, and tuition rates for in-state students at public universities rose 296% between 1995 and 2015.
-Consequently, many of these students are forced to take on student loans to afford their degree.
+Many college-bound Hispanic men and women come from low-income families, and tuition rates for in-state students at public universities rose 242% between 1998 and 2019.
+Consequently, many of these students are forced to take out student loans to afford their degree.
 These loans often carry steep monthly minimum payments and interest rates that can affect borrowers for decades.

-Pew Research data shows that 22% of young Hispanic households have outstanding student debt.
-While this is the lowest rate of debt among student racial groups, it should be noted that nearly half of all Hispanic students complete their education at a two-year community or technical college, according to the American Association of Community Colleges.
+Additionally, 52% of Hispanic students complete their education at a two-year community or technical college, according to the American Association of Community Colleges.
 These programs tend to be significantly less expensive than four-year programs, but they are also less likely to help students secure meaningful employment after graduation.
-As of 2014, only 15% of Hispanics aged 25 to 29 held a bachelor’s degree in any subject.
+As of 2017, only 18.5% of Hispanics ages 25-29 held a bachelor's degree in any subject.